Zebra Technologies

-Zebra Technologies Corporation is an American mobile computing company specializing in technology used to sense, analyze, and act in real time.
+Zebra Technologies Corporation is an American multinational technology company, specializing in smart data capture systems.
 The company manufactures and sells marking, tracking, and computer printing technologies.
-Its products include mobile computers and tablets, software, thermal barcode label and receipt printers, RFID smart label printers/encoders/fixed & handheld readers/antennas, autonomous mobile robots (AMR’s) & machine vision (MV), and fixed industrial scanning hardware & software.
+Its products include mobile computers and tablets, software, thermal barcode label and receipt printers, RFID smart label printers/encoders/fixed & handheld readers/antennas, autonomous mobile robots (AMRs) & machine vision (MV), and fixed industrial scanning hardware & software.

 History

 Zebra was incorporated in 1969 as Data Specialties Incorporated, a manufacturer of high-speed electromechanical products.
 The company changed its focus to specialty on-demand labeling and ticketing systems in 1982 and became Zebra Technologies Corporation in 1986.
 Zebra became a publicly traded company in 1991.

+In 1986, Zebra (then Data Specialties Incorporated) acquired Qwint Systems (formerly Martin Research), an early microcomputer pioneer which had restructured as a teletypewriter manufacturer at the beginning of the 1980s.

 In 1998, Zebra Technologies merged with Eltron International, Inc. In 2000, Comtec Information Systems was acquired by Zebra Technologies, followed in 2003 by the acquisition of Atlantek, Inc., which was a manufacturer of photo ID printers.

 In 2004, the company expanded into RFID smart label manufacturing.
 In the following years, Zebra also acquired Swecoin, WhereNet Corp, Proveo AG, and Navis Holdings (later divested in 2011).

 The company bought the Enterprise Solutions Group (ESG) in 2008 and renamed the group Zebra Enterprise Solutions in 2009.
 In the same year, Multispectral Solutions, Inc. was acquired.
 In 2012, the companies LaserBand, and StepOne Systems were purchased with a cash price of $1.5 million.

 In 2013, the company acquired Hart Systems for $94 million in cash from the private equity firm Topspin Partners LBO.

 In 2014, Zebra acquired Motorola Solutions' Enterprise Division in a $3.45 billion transaction, providing mobile computing and advanced data capture communications technologies and services.
 Zebra's acquisition of the Enterprise Division included the Symbol Technologies and Psion product lines.
 Also in 2014, Zebra provided its real-time location system (RTLS) in NFL stadiums to track players and officials and provide location-based data for the NFL's Next Gen Stats program.
+Zebra’s partnership with the NFL extends through the 2025 football season.